OPS-E2E-PPE/VBA-Docs/word/Concepts/Objects-Properties-Methods/remove-data-from-the-data-store-when-deleting-a-content-control.md

 ---
-title: Remove Data from the Data Store When Deleting a Content Control ms.prod: word ms.assetid: 9b7c7345-bd06-b8e2-d401-dea65ad75f92 ms.date: 06/08/2017
+title: Remove Data from the Data Store When Deleting a Content Control ms.assetid: 9b7c7345-bd06-b8e2-d401-dea65ad75f92 ms.date: 06/08/2019 ms.localizationpriority: medium
-localization_priority: Normal
 ---

 # Remove Data from the Data Store When Deleting a Content Control

 You can delete a content control by calling the **Delete** method of the **ContentControl** object.
 For example, the following code deletes the content control with the title "MyTitle".

 ```vb